-The second test is the Walk and Turn test.
+In addition to the Horizontal Gaze Nystagmus test and the One Leg Stand, there is the Walk and Turn test.
 This is where you’re instructed to stand with your arms to your side with your left foot on an ‘imaginary’ line with your right foot directly in front, heel to toe while the officer gives you the instructions about as fast as he can.
 Then take a series of 9 heel to toe steps while counting each step until you reach 9, Then, pivot on your left foot with a series of small steps taken by your right foot.
-Then return down the ‘imaginary’ line taking 9 heel to toe steps while counting out loud.
+Then return down the “imaginary” line taking 9 heel to toe steps while counting out loud.

 I’ve never talked with a person outside of my office who has been questioned by the officer regarding DWI and passed the test and released.